 Talking Too Much

-The whole point of small talk is to figure out what you have in common with someone else.
+Making small talk is one way you figure out what you have in common with someone else.
 But if you spend the entire time just talking about yourself, you'll miss the opportunity to establish a connection with a possible new friend.
 What's more, you may just turn the person off altogether.
 That means they'll silently rule you out as someone they want to get to know better.

 Using Small Talk as a Way to Share Political or Religious Opinions